 Load Balancer Requirements

-After you have created a site association, the system periodically retrieves the status of the remote site and updates that status in the local site's vCloud Director database.
-This so-called heartbeat process runs with the identity of the Multisite system user, a local vCloud Director user account created in the System organization during vCloud Director installation.
+The member status "heartbeat" process runs with the identity of the Multisite system user, a local vCloud Director user account created in the System organization during vCloud Director installation.
 Although this account is a member of the System organization, it does not have system administrator rights.
 It has only a single right,

 Multisite: System Operations, which gives it permission to make a vCloud API request that retrieves the status of the remote member of a site association.